infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 };
 ```

-## Defining Your Data Schema
+### Defining Your Schema

-Next, define your data schema and TypeScript types in `app/services/database/schema.ts`.
+First we need to define the schema for our database and TypeScript types in `app/services/database/schema.ts`.

 The Schema defines the data that PowerSync will sync between the local SQLite database and the backend.

 From the [PowerSync docs](https://docs.powersync.com/usage/installation/client-side-setup/define-your-schema#react-native-and-expo):
 > The types available are `TEXT`, `INTEGER` and `REAL`.
 These should map directly to the values produced by the [Sync Rules](https://docs.powersync.com/usage/sync-rules).
 If a value doesn't match, it is cast automatically.